busoc/propsect/README.md

 * hrd.pixels.y
 * hrd.invalid

-if no mime types are set in the module config or none match, the plugin set the mimetype property to: **application/octet-stream**
+If no mime types are set in the module config or none match, the plugin set the mimetype property to **application/octet-stream**

-if no type is set in the module config, the plugin set the type property to:
-**high rate data**
+If no type is set in the module config, the plugin set the type property to **high rate data**

 ### icn plugin

-The icn plugin will be used to create the metadata for the inter-console note and for the files having been uplinked.
+The icn plugin is to be used to create the metadata for the inter-console note and for the files having been uplinked.

 The icn plugin set the following experiment specific metadata for inter-console note:

-* file.size
-* file.numrec
-* ptr.%d.href
+* file.size: total size of a file
+* file.numrec: number of uplinked files found in the ICN
+* ptr.%d.href: path to data file referenced in the ICN
-* ptr.%d.role (value = uplinked file)
+* ptr.%d.role: uplinked file

-If no mime types are set in the module config or none match, the plugin set the mimetype property to: **text/plain;access=sequential;form=block-formatted;type=icn**
+If no mime types are set in the module config or none match, the plugin set the mimetype property to **text/plain;access=sequential;form=block-formatted;type=icn**

-If no type is set in the module config, the plugin set the type property to:
+If no type is set in the module config, the plugin set the type property to **inter-console note**
-**inter-console note**

 The icn plugin set the following experiment specific metadata for uplinked files:

-* file.size
-* file.md5
-* uplink.file.local
-* uplink.file.uplink
-* uplink.file.mmu
-* uplink.time.uplink
-* uplink.time.transfer
-* uplink.source
+* file.size: size of a file as given in the ICN
+* file.md5: MD5 checksum of a file as given in the ICN
-* ptr.%d.href
+* uplink.file.local: local filename
+* uplink.target.path: filename used after uplink
+* uplink.time.uplink: schedule time of uplink as given in the ICN
+* uplink.time.transfer: schedule time of transfer as given in the ICN
+* ptr.%d.href: path to ICN file
-* ptr.%d.role (value = inter-console note)
+* ptr.%d.role: inter-console note

 If no mime types are set in the module config or none match, the plugin set the mimetype property to: **text/plain**

-If no type is set in the module config, the plugin set the type property to:
+If no type is set in the module config, the plugin set the type property to **uplink file**
-**uplink file**

-The icn plugin expects having as input file (specified in the location option) a CSV file with the following fields (in the given order):
+The icn plugin expects having as only input file (specified in the location option) a path to a CSV file with the following fields (in the given order):

 * Source ICN
 * Uplinked file